 In the most self-deprecating, humorous, satirical manner, the producers and filmmakers present a story full of intrigue, suspense and teenage drama.
 The reenactments and calculations are precious and delightfully entertaining, and the aha! moments are priceless!
 Netflix hit the ball out of the park with this series, which does a nice tribute to podcasts, true crime shows (spoofing its own Making a Murderer), and the pubescent quest for the truth.
 Watch out Serial, these kids are going to blow your status out of the water!

 This is dick humor at its best – I haven’t laughed so hard while pretending to solve a crime.
-Don’t miss American Vandal, currently streaming on Netflix.
+Don’t miss American Vandal, Seasons 1 and 2, currently streaming on Netflix.